Are you wondering how to find art journal inspiration? Creative blocks happen to everyone!!

 Create an atmosphere for yourself every day that elevates your artistic spirit, whether it’s a quote or some alone time for music or meditation.

 Believe me, your artistic mojo never leaves for good.
 No way.
 Leave it be.
 Give yourselves some time to miss each other, then, when reunited, magical stuff happens.
 Both of you are fresh and ready to create awesome pieces of art.

-Download the stickers and get the password for my free resource library where you’ll find art journal printables and files.
+Download the kit with basic art journal info and printables, and get the password for my free resource library where you’ll find all my free art journal printables and files.
 Just fill in the form below.